kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 ## Acceptance criteria

-### 1 - As e-commerce platform I request delivery details given a known email for existing user
+### 1 - As accepted e-commerce platform I request delivery details given a known email for existing user

+**Given** an existing user *userA* with email address *userA@email.com* and delivery details *userA_delivery_details* **When** an accepted e-commerce platform requests the delivery details for an user with email address *userA@email.com* **Then** the response is a valid response containing the expected delivery details

-### 2 - As e-commerce platform I request delivery details given an unknown email for existing user
+### 2 - As accepted e-commerce platform I request delivery details given an unknown email for existing user

-### 3 - As e-commerce platform I request delivery details for an unknown email for non-existing user
+### 3 - As accepted e-commerce platform I request delivery details for an unknown email for non-existing user